-This section presents selected modelling studies to open a more in-depth discussion about the methods employed, the results obtained, and the interpretations and conclusions that have been drawn.
+275 This section presents selected modelling studies to open a more in-depth discussion about the methods employed, the results obtained, and the interpretations and conclusions that have been drawn.
 In doing so, we will elucidate the current disagreements and hint at some opportunities to reconcile apparently conflicting results from previous studies.
-Because the type b approach (perturbation experiments with uncoupled AGCMs or coupled models) has given rise to most of the results and debate on this topic, we focus on these studies, bringing in type c results for comparison where appropriate.
+Because the type b approach

+(perturbation experiments with uncoupled AGCMs or coupled models) has given rise to most of the results and debate on this topic, we focus on these studies, bringing in type c results for comparison where appropriate.

 There is a long history of the type b approach being used to study atmospheric and surface climate responses to sea ice variability and change (e.g., Newson, 1973).
 Uncoupled perturbation experiments use AGCMs forced with varying sea ice.
-Comparisons are then made between "low" sea ice conditions vs "high" or normal conditions, and sometimes also the corresponding warm vs cold ocean conditions.
-The forcing fields may be sea ice conditions, either as they occur within transient scenarios (Mori et al., 2019; Ogawa et al., 2018; Liang et al., 2020; Blackport and Screen, 2021) or in equilibrium runs with constant ice forcing based on different periods (Peings and Magnusdottir, 2014; Nakamura et al., 2015) or individual years with low or high sea ice extent (Kim et al., 2014; Mori et al., 2014), or on the transient evolution of SST and sea ice concentration (SIC) or thickness over the historical period (Mori et al., 2019; Ogawa et al., 2018; Liang et al., 2020).
-Many authors report that models (Peings and Magnusdottir, 2014; Nakamura et al., 2015; Zhang et al., 2018a; Smith et al., 2022) or selected years (Kim et al., 2014; Mori et al., 2014).
-These types of experiments can simulate some amount of Eurasian cooling, or more precisely Cooling in response to sea ice loss (more precisely, the Warm Arctic Cold Eurasia (WACE) pattern(, sometimes called the Warm Arctic Cold Siberia or WACSpattern).
-However, most if not all of the experiments produce weak signals compared to the observed trend, especially averaged over runs from many different models ((WACS) pattern), especially if the setup does not allow ocean temperatures in the rest of the world to increase.
+Comparisons are then made between "low" vs "high" sea ice conditions, either as they occur within transient scenarios (Mori et al., 2019; Ogawa et al., 2018; Liang et al., 2020; Blackport and Screen, 2021) or in equilibrium runs with constant ice forcing based on different periods (Peings and Magnusdottir, 2014; Nakamura et al., 2015; Zhang et al., 2018a; Smith et al., 2022) or selected years (Kim et al., 2014; Mori et al., 2014).
+These types of experiments can simulate some amount of Eurasian Cooling in response to sea ice loss (more precisely, the Warm Arctic Cold Eurasia (WACE) pattern, sometimes called the Warm Arctic Cold Siberia (WACS) pattern), especially if the setup does not allow ocean temperatures in the rest of the world to increase.
 The signals are clearest, but still weak compared to observations, in single-model studies that use extreme low/high sea ice conditions and/or include small or subselected numbers of simulations (Honda et al., 2009; Liu et al., 2012).
-In multi-model mean), or over studies that consider large numbers of runs (often called or "members") from the same model (a "large ensemble" mean), there is essentially no cooling over central Eurasia (Ogawa et al., 2018; Liang et al., 2021; Blackport and Screen, 2021; Smith et al., 2022).
-This could indicate that the observed trend is largely a result of internal atmospheric variability, which is known to mediate or possibly even overwhelm ice-driven circulation signals (Peings, 2019; Liang et al., 2020).
-Note that, and which is underestimated in experimental setups with constant forcing ("high" versus "low" or normal ice conditions), this internal variability will be underestimated, thus boosting the relative strength of the ice-driven signal.
+In multi-model studies that consider large numbers of runs or "members", there is essentially no cooling over central Eurasia (Ogawa et al., 2018; Liang et al., 2021; Blackport and Screen, 2021; Smith et al., 2022).
+This could indicate that the observed trend is largely a result of internal atmospheric variability, which is known to mediate or possibly even overwhelm ice-driven circulation signals (Peings, 2019; Liang et al., 2020), and which is underestimated in experimental setups with constant forcing.
 Obviously, the observed trend in the WACE pattern itself contains variability that is not statistically related to sea ice, and whether this is well represented in models continues to fuel discussions (Mori et al., 2019; Screen and Blackport, 2019).
 Many studies further suggest that if a portion of WACE variability is related to sea ice at all, it is a temporary phenomenon under global warming (Overland et al., 2016).
 For example, no WACE response was found in AGCM experiments forced with prescribed, end-of-century (2090-2100) sea ice under a high-emission scenario (RCP8.5 from CMIP5), although a strong negative Arctic Oscillation was simulated, producing cold conditions in northwestern Europe (Peings and Magnusdottir, 2014).